piero-ranalli/LFTools/README.md

   * `lf-ml` needs catalogues, cosmology, and evolution;
   * `lf-mn` needs everything.

-The example above includes the seed for the number generator, a root name for the output files (in this case, files will be put in a `chains` subdirectory, and their name will start with `test-`.
-The `chains` directory should be created before running `lf-mn`), the choice of evolution (ldde or lade), and a list of catalogues and area files.
+The example above includes:

+  * the seed for the number generator;
+  * a root name for the output files (in this case, files will be put in a `chains` subdirectory, and their name will start with `test-`.
+The `chains` directory should be created before running `lf-mn`);
+  * the choice of evolution (ldde or lade);
+  * a flag (nhcorr) to specify that absorption corrections should be considered when computing the coverage (see Ranalli et al. 2015;
+    nhcorr=0 means using Eq.(6), nhcorr=1 means using Eq.(9);
+  * a list of catalogues and area files.
 Note the use of square brackets to contain the list, and of braces to contain the {cat,area} pairs.

 If there is any error in the format of the configuration file, the program will exit with an error referring to "object creation" or